Crohn's Disease Travel Insurance

 - Make enquiries as to where you can receive Medical Assistance at your destination in case of emergency.
 Symptoms such as high fever and chills, rectal bleeding, abdominal pain, dizziness and dehydration should be taken extremely seriously and Medical Assistance should be sought at once.

-- Check any timezone changes to ensure you take your Medication and correct times If possible plan to travel while you are in remission.
+- Check any timezone changes to ensure you take your medication and correct times.

 Crohn's Disease Symptoms